godotengine/godot-docs/getting_started/workflow/best_practices/logic_preferences.rst

 Its counterpart, the :ref:`load <class_@GDScript_method_load>` method, loads a resource only when it reaches the load statement.
-That is, it will load a resource in-place which can cause slowdowns then it occurs in the middle of sensitive processes.
+That is, it will load a resource in-place which can cause slowdowns when it occurs in the middle of sensitive processes.
 The ``load`` function is also an alias for :ref:`ResourceLoader.load(path) <class_ResourceLoader_method_load>` which is accessible to *all* scripting languages.